Sergio Perez came out on top during the first practice session of the 2021 Monaco Grand Prix.

 The drivers will now turn their attention to the second free practice session which will occur later on Thursday afternoon.

-Practice 1 - Monaco
+Result Free practice 1 - Monaco